 And when I’m watching BBC One and ITV?

-You won’t always be watching 4K, but when you’re tuning into BBC or ITV, they too look better than on your current television.
+You won’t always be watching 4K, but terrestrial channels like BBC 1 or ITV also look better than on your current television.

-That’s because your 4K TV will upscale it to be much sharper thanks to a built-in processing engine.
+That’s because your 4K TV will upscale it to be much sharper, using its built-in processing engine.
 So you’ll still get greater depth and more vibrant colours.

 The benefits of upscaling are most clearly seen with HD channels like BBC One HD and ITV HD.